 An injury that's 4 to 6 weeks old is considered a chronic rupture.
-When you have a chronic muscle rupture the tear continues to separate further.
-A chronic rupture requires a difficult, drastic surgery - often times there may be a transfer of tissue needed to complete the surgery and a lengthy recovery period.
+When you have a chronic muscle rupture the tear continues to separate further over time, increasing the gap in the muscle.
+A chronic rupture requires a difficult, drastic surgery - often times there may be a transfer of tissue ("grafting") needed to complete the surgery and a lengthy recovery period.

 Open Muscle Surgery

-This is the traditional surgery used when there's a large amount of damage to the muscle tissue, any bone fractures are result from an acute injury or additional tissue damage to other tendons or ligaments.
+This is the traditional surgery used when there's a large amount of damage in the area.
+This could include damage to one or more of the following: muscle, tendon, cartilage, ligaments and/or bone fractures.
 During this procedure one long incision is made in the area of your muscle injury.

 An open incision this large provides enough room for the surgeon to prepare the tissue for repair by re-attaching the torn muscle to the tendon or sewing the torn edges of the muscle together.
 Non-absorbale sutures are used to bring both sides of the tear together and make sure that the repair is as strong as possible.
 A small screw/anchor is used to reattach the tendon/muscle back to the bone if the it has been ruptured completely.